-4 Reasons Not to Install iOS 12.4.4 & 9 Reasons You Should
+4 Reasons Not to Install iOS 12.4.6 & 9 Reasons You Should

 In addition to those patches, iOS 12 delivers new security features aimed at protecting you and the data you store on your device.
 These include:

-Long story short, if you store sensitive data on your iPhone, iPad, or iPod touch, you have some really good reasons to upgrade to iOS 12.4.4 today.
+Long story long, if you store sensitive data on your iPhone, iPad, or iPod touch, you have some really good reasons to upgrade to iOS 12.4.6 today.

 31 Comments